 - Whisk yolks and eggs to combine in a small bowl.

 - Once the milk is at a scald, pour it over the egg mixture to temper.
+Be sure to constantly be whisking this so you don’t scramble the eggs.

 - Remove from heat, pour over the chocolate, and whisk until smooth.
 Chill.